 If you’re not allowed to use secondary numbing and you have to finish microblading eyebrow mapping before you apply the anesthetic gel, you can try mapping with waterproof eyeliner.

 A quality liquid eyeliner should be resilient to the gel and won’t get smudged when you wipe the gel off.
-It might take some testing to find the right one though, but you can try them out on your own skin and which brands and formulas work.
+It might take some testing to find the right one though, but you can try them out on your own skin.

 Use a White Marker

 If you use a dark marker or pencil to outline, there’s a chance the ink could get into the incisions once you start the procedure.
-This can affect the crispness of the microblading strokes and cause uneven, unattractive fading in time.
+This can affect the color of the microblading strokes.

 That’s why many artists use a white brow mapping pencil or marker.
-It’s also a lot easier to wipe off once you’re done – black can sometimes be persistent and smudge, which can prevent you from getting the best possible before and after images and frustrate your client – no one wants to go about the rest of their day with a marker on their face.
+It’s also a lot easier to wipe off once you’re done – black or the popular purple can sometimes be persistent and smudge, which can prevent you from getting the best possible before and after images and frustrate your client – no one wants to go about the rest of their day with marker on their face.

 Extra Tip: Whichever color or type of marker you use for mapping, it’s useful to lightly dab the marks with a dry tissue right after application, to absorb the excess liquid.
 This makes the marks easier to remove afterwards, and prevents the color from getting into the strokes during treatment.